tuProlog/2p-kt/documentation/src/orchid/resources/wiki/Rationale and Architecture/term-hierarchy.md

 The takeaway here is that the `Term.toString()` is __not__ aimed at presenting terms to teh users.

-#### About fresh copies of terms

-#### About terms equality
+#### About terms identity

-Terms equality is recursively defined.
+Terms identity is recursively defined.
-Roughly speaking the equivalence among two terms holds if and only if:
+Roughly speaking the identity among two terms holds if and only if:

 1. the type of the two terms is equal, and